 Anne cooks from her own kitchen.
 You order at a window at the top of her stairs.
 She has a small table by that window on her deck, and a picnic table on the front yard, or you can get your order to go.
 We ate on the picnic table.

-Search for Anne’s Kitchen in Belize on Facebook to find a map.
+Visit the Facebook page for Anne’s Kitchen in Belize here.
 She is at the end of Calle Aguada by the soccer field.

-As always, I received nothing for this independent review.
+As always, we get nothing in return for our independent reviews.

 We like to give our business to the little guy in the communities we visit as often as possible.
 In addition to helping contribute to the local economy, we get the added benefit of meeting some interesting people.